LiudasRepkovas/superhero_test_asignment/README.md

 - Would create a docker-compose file to run the project and its dependencies in a containerized environment.
 - Would add a CI/CD pipeline to the project to automate the deployment process.
 - Would add a logger to the project to log all the requests and responses for easier future debugging.
-- Add translation engine to the project to support multiple languages.
 - Add a caching layer to the project to reduce the number of requests to the database.
 - Would make frontend prettier and more user-friendly.